I work on early-stage startups. There have been many. Some were sold, some IPO'd, some merged, some failed.

 Mostly lived in Italy, Spain, Scotland, and Switzerland.

-I have done stuff in many countries.
-Point at a world map and ask me for the story.
+Done things in many countries.
+Point at a map and ask me for the story.

-I like my music sentimental, hispanic, slav, schlager, tejano, fado, country, early blues, or levantine.
+Love music that's sentimental, hispanic, slav, schlager, tejano, fado, country, early blues, levantine.

-SCOTLAND Clyde Explorers Club - mentoring gang youth in the Clyde/Glasgow area
+Clyde Explorers Club - mentoring gang youth in the Glasgow, Scotland area

-SWITZERLAND Chavannes-des-Bois Fire Brigade - volunteer fireman for many years
+Chavannes-des-Bois Fire Brigade, Switzerland - volunteer fireman for many years

-SWITZERLAND Civil Protection - trained as NBC Nuclear, Biological, Chemical detector
+Civil Protection, Switzerland - NBC Nuclear, Biological, Chemical detector

 Until age 10, I lived in Italy, where my father was rebuilding some Scottish textile mills that had been damaged during the war.
-The mills, and textile machinery, became my playground.
+The mills, and textile machinery, were my playground.
 I also attended the Swiss School in Milano where most of the kids' Swiss parents were in textiles or sewing machines (Italy was rebuilding itself after the war thanks to its textile industry).
 In Tuscany my father was a friend of cycling champion Gino Bartali, so I got the bicycle bug very young.
-Much of the time I traveled all over Europe with my eccentric grandmother and aunt.
-They created chaos in some very grand hotels, playing football in the empty corridors and running around in vintage bikinis.
+Much of the time I traveled across Europe with my eccentric grandmother and aunt.
+They created chaos in some very grand hotels (very cheap after the war), playing football in the empty corridors and running around in vintage bikinis.
 I would be sent off to calm the owners.
-Terrifying.

 SWITZERLAND 1st chapter

 As a kid, when my father was rebuilding a textile mill at Intra on Lake Maggiore, I would travel into Switzerland from the Italian frontier on the yellow Swiss Post buses (kids alone were normal then), to stay with farm families in the Alps.
-Switzerland, long hikes in the high forests, cold nights in cowherd huts, and trying to understand the dialects spoken by these taciturn mountain people, became a central part of me.
+Deepest Switzerland, long hikes in the high forests, cold nights in cowherd huts, and understanding the dialects spoken by these taciturn mountain people, became a central part of me.

 At age 8, this was a bad year.
-Some very close friends in Milano died, I spent weeks in solitary quarantine with a contagious illness, I was told that my affection for Italy was misplaced because I had a new queen in a place called Britain, and I was sent to boarding school in Wales.
+Some childhood friends in Milano died, I spent weeks in solitary quarantine with a contagious illness, I was told that my affection for Italy was misplaced because I had a new queen in a place called Britain, and I was sent to boarding school in Wales.
 At boarding school things fell apart and I went into full revolt.
-Physical punishment became frequent.
+Physical punishment was routine.
 Due to this violence, and the constant showing of war films at the school, and the suffering when my friends died, I took the irrevocable decision to not have children.
 Otherwise, north Wales is beautiful, allowing endless hiking in the mountains, wild horses, and incredible wildlife.

 At age 10 my parents moved to Glasgow, which I loved.
 At age 12, I did my first startup with some entrepreneurial Scots girls, washing found golf balls and painting "Champ !" on them.
 For a kid with a fast Italian racing bike, Scotland and its beautiful scenery was an exalting place to live.
 The beginning of a life on a bicycle.